wisyntax/youtube-liked-videos-tracker/README.md

 You can populate the liked index using:

 ### ✔ Google Takeout
-- `Liked videos.json`
+- Import Youtube `MyActivity.json` from `My Activity` in [Google Takeout](https://takeout.google.com/)
 - Automatically parsed and deduplicated
+- Not as reliable as CSV option

 ### ✔ CSV
+- ***MOST RELIABLE AND RECOMMENDED FOR FIRST IMPORT***
+  - get likes google takeout misses
 - Must contain:
   - `action`
   - `video_link`
 - Rows with `action=liked` are imported
-- go to https://myactivity.google.com/page?utm_source=my-activity&hl=en&page=youtube_likes middle click and leave it scrolling to make it hit the bottom and then run this in the browser console to get the CSV file.
+- Go to [Your likes and dislikes on YouTube videos](https://myactivity.google.com/page?utm_source=my-activity&hl=en&page=youtube_likes) My Activity page and then middle click empty space, leave it scrolling down to make it hit the bottom and then run this in the browser console to get the CSV file.
   ```
   (() => {
     const videos = document.querySelectorAll(".xDtZAf");